 Step 5.
 Choose Files to Restore from Android SD Card

 Scan complete!
 In the left pane, you can see the scan result.
 Choose file types.
-Then you can preview data in details.
-Remind that names of deleted ones are in red font.
+Then you can preview data in detail.
+Remind that the names of deleted ones are in red font.
 And you can tap the ON/OFF button and set to displayed deleted items only.
-Check contents you want.
+Check the contents you want.
 Click the button "Recover".
 You can get them back lost files from Android SD card.

 Nice job!
 You have restored deleted files from your Android SD card to your computer successfully.
 Don't forget to back up your important files in the future.
 With these programs, you can also back up existing files by transferring them from Android SD card to your computer or use Android Backup & Restore to save all data.

 - Hot Articles

 - Samsung SD Card Recovery - Recover Data from Samsung Micro SD Cards

 - How to Retrieve Lost Pictures from Samsung SD Card

 - SD Card on Galaxy S7: What Should You Know?